Testing a Cluster

 VALUES ("Hello, again, cluster dear.");

-These statements will create the database galeratest and the table test_table within it.
-The last two SQL statements inserts data into that table.
-After doing this, log into node2 and check that the data was replicated correctly.
+These statements will create a galeratest database and a test_table table within it.
+The last two SQL statements insert data into that table.
+After doing this, log into node2 and check that the data was correctly replicated.
 You would do this with by executing the following SQL statement on node2:

 SELECT * FROM galeratest.test_table;

-The results returned from the SELECT statement indicates that the data entered on node1 was replicated on node2.
+The results returned from the SELECT statement indicate that the data entered on node1 was replicated on node2.

 Split-Brain Testing

 There are a few steps to test Galera Cluster for split-brain situations on a two-node cluster.
 First, disconnect the network connection between the two nodes.
-At this point, the Quorum will be lost and the nodes won’t serve requests.
+At this point, the Quorum will be lost and the nodes will not serve requests.

 Now, reconnect the network connection.
-The quorum will remain lost and the nodes still won’t serve requests.
+The quorum will remain lost and the nodes still will not serve requests.

-To reset the quorum, on one of the database clients, execute the following SQL statement:
+To reset the quorum, execute the following SQL statement on one of the database clients:

 SET GLOBAL wsrep_provider_options='pc.bootstrap=1';